unisonweb/unison/unison-src/transcripts/project-merge.output.md

 bar/main> branch /topic

   Done.
-I've created the topic branch based off of main
+I've created the topic branch based off of main.

   Tip: Use `merge /topic /main` to merge your work back into the
        main branch.